dvdstore/ds3/readme.md

 DVD Store 3 will support Oracle, MySQL, SQL Server, and PostGres databases when complete.

-In this initial May 2015 release - only Oracle support is complete.
+As of this update in July 2015, Oracle and MySQL support is complete.